-Since the rebrand and menu changes in 2015, restaurant revenues are up nearly 30% and guest count is up over 30%.
+Within a year of the rebrand and menu changes in 2015 revenues were up nearly 30% and guest count was up over 30%.

-What’s more, guests regularly pose with the sign and include menus and coasters in their social media posts, creating an echo effect—and free marketing—for the brand.
+What's more, guests regularly pose with the sign and include menus and coasters in their social media posts, creating a echo effect and free marketing for the brand.
 The gold standard for great food and thematic dining in Los Angeles has regained its luminous luster.

 The Tam O'Shanter: 2980 Los Feliz Boulevard, Los Angeles, CA 90039